Meituan: Artificial intelligence

-Other Services
+Other services

 Meituan also offers many other services and smaller initiatives, such as a business-to-business food distribution service (快驴), power-bank-sharing, micro-lending, and a restaurant management system (RMS) initiative.

-New Developments
+New developments

-Unmanned Aerial Vehicles
+Unmanned aerial vehicles

-In 2023 Meituan introduced unmanned aerial vehicles (UAV) to enhance its urban logistic delivery.
-These devices can currently deliver within a 5 kilometer range and operate under diverse weather conditions and temperatures.
-By 2023 they had completed nearly 300,000 deliveries across various cities.
-Through a partnership with Toyota backed unicorn Pony.ai, the company licensed the company's technology to further expand its UAV delivery services in China's first-tier cities.
+In 2023, Meituan began using unmanned aerial vehicles (UAVs) for urban logistics deliveries.
+The UAVs have a maximum delivery distance of five kilometers and can operate in inclement weather.
+In May 2023, Meituan and Pony.ai announced a partnership in which Meituan would license the company's technology to support the expansion its UAV delivery services in China's first-tier cities.

-Self Driving Delivery Vehicles
+Self driving delivery vehicles

-Building on its service offerings, Meituan introduced self-driving vehicles in 2021, focusing on expanding into densely populated cities such as Shanghai, Beijing, and Shenzhen.
-This new alternative to delivery services has grown in recent years, gaining traction as the adoption of driverless vehicles, including autonomous city buses and taxis, continues to rise in China.
+Meituan introduced self-driving vehicles in 2021, focusing on expanding into densely populated cities such as Shanghai, Beijing, and Shenzhen.
 Through a partnership with Li Auto Inc. Meituan leverages the company's intellectual property to advance its autonomous vehicle development.
 The IP license includes Li Auto's SEV model's complete vehicle design plan, molds, and tooling.